Bengee07/Module-2.1/lesson.md

 A wide range of rules, tools, and controls are provided by many cloud service providers, strengthening your overall security posture and defending your infrastructure, apps, and data from potential threats.

+### Class Activity

+Learners have briefs understanding of what Cloud Computing is.
+Before continue, lets answers this question

+1. What is Cloud Computing
+2. What is benefit of cloud computing
+3. Do you have any experience in cloud computing?
+4. Do you know what company have well implementation of cloud computing?
+5. If you are a CTO or Decision maker in your company, will you use Cloud Computing?
+Why?

 ## Part 3 - Cloud Computing VS Traditional Computing

 Cloud computing is a lot more ethereal than traditional virtual hosting.
 All servers, software, and networks are housed in the cloud, off-site, and not via physical hardware.
 It is a concurrently hosted real-time virtual environment spread across numerous separate servers.
 Therefore, you can rent data storage space from cloud computing companies on a more cost-effective pay-per-use basis rather than investing money into buying physical servers in-house.